 - a.
 Quizzes will be taken in elearning.
 These are open-book assessments. - b.
-There will be a maximum of 10 quizzes posted in eLearning.
-Quiz schedule, period to take the quiz, and the expiration dates are found in page 14 of this syllabus (quizzes will disappear from eLearning after the EXPIRATION DATE). - c.
+There will be a maximum of 10 quizzes posted in elearning.
+Quiz schedule, period to take the quiz, and the expiration dates are found in page 15 of this syllabus (quizzes will disappear from elearning after the EXPIRATION DATE). - c.
 Always read the instructions prior to taking the quiz. - d.
 Quizzes will be posted in elearning for 7 days (168 hours).
-During this period, you can take the quiz (due date/time are shown in page 14 of this syllabus and in elearning).
-Thus, do not procrastinate, because there will be no makeup quiz for missing quizzes (Absolutely No Exceptions).
-A missed quiz will receive a zero (0) score - i.
-Quiz for chapter 12 ends pm Friday, 3/25, due to the Spring Break. - ii.
-Quiz for chapter 16 ends on Thursday, 5/05 (6 days) due to the Last Day of Classes on 5/05. - iii.
-All quizzes are mandatory.
-THUS, MARK CORRECTLY YOUR CALENDARS! - e.
-Quizzes are timed (the time for each quiz may vary, so always read the instructions prior to begin the quiz).
+During this period, you can take the quiz (due date/time are shown in page 15 of this syllabus and in elearning).
+Thus, do not procrastinate, because there will be no makeup quiz for missing quizzes (Absolutely NO Exceptions).
+A missed quiz will receive a zero (0) score - Quiz for chapters 17 ends pm Thursday, 12/07, due to the end of the semester. - All quizzes are MANDATORY.
+THUS, MARK CORRECTLY YOUR CALENDARS! - ALL expiration dates are hard deadlines and WILL NOT be extended.
+It is the student's responsibility to keep track of the due dates and times for all these assignments, i.e., quizzes and homework assignments. - e.
+Quizzes are timed (the time for each quiz may vary, so always read the instructions prior to beginning the quiz).
 Thus, you must finish each attempt in one sitting.
 There will be only two attempts to take quizzes (you will get the highest score out of the two attempts). - f.
-The lowest two (2) quizzes out of 10 quizzes will be dropped.
-All quizzes are mandatory.
+The lowest two (2) quizzes out of 10 mandatory quizzes will be dropped.
+All quizzes are MANDATORY.
 There are no optional quizzes (if you miss a quiz, you will get a zero 0 score).
-SO, MARK YOUR CALENDARS!
+SO, MARK YOUR CALENDARS! (see clause #2d and its bullets above).
 Make sure you have at least a backup calendar. - g.
-The average of all quizzes minus the lowest two scores (2) will count 10% of your Final Overall Grade.
+The average of all quizzes minus the lowest two scores (2) will count 6% of your Final Overall Grade.